eclipse/kuksa.val/kuksa_go_client/README.md

 KUKSA.val Databroker (`kuksa-client-grpc.json`) and KUKSA.val Server (`kuksa-client-ws.json`) exists.
 The file `kuksa-client.json` is by default linked to `kuksa-client-grpc.json`.

-For using the GO client with the kuksa.val server set protocol = ws and for a connection to kuksa.val databroker set protocol = grpc.
+For using the GO client with the kuksa.val server set protocol = ws and for a connection to kuksa.val Databroker set protocol = grpc.
 On the command line it's available through -protocol ws/grpc.

+*Note: For communication with KUKSA Databroker only insecure mode is supported, TLS can not be used!*

 ### Dependency updates